-- the max_rec field in its bus information block shall be at least 8; this indicates an ability to accept write requests with data payload of 512 octets.
-The same ability shall also apply to read requests; that is, the node shall be able to transmit a response packet with a data payload of 512 octets; - it shall be isochronous resource manager capable, as specified by 1394; - it shall support both reception and transmission of asynchronous streams as specified by P1394a; - it shall implement the NETWORK_CHANNELS register; and - it shall be network protocol manager (NPM) capable.
+- the max_rec field in its bus information block shall be at least 8; this indicates an ability to accept block write requests and asynchronous stream packets with data payload of 512 octets.
+The same ability shall also apply to read requests; that is, the node shall be able to transmit a block response packet with a data payload of 512 octets; - it shall be isochronous resource manager capable, as specified by 1394; - it shall support both reception and transmission of asynchronous streams as specified by P1394a; - it shall implement the NETWORK_CHANNELS register; and - it shall be network protocol manager (NPM) capable.